jduffield65/coppafish/docs/pipeline/omp.md

 ### [`view_score`](../code/plot/call_spots.md#view_score)
 The `view_score` is the same as [described for *reference spots* method](call_reference_spots.md#view_score).
-However, for the *OMP* method though, $\Delta_s$ is computed for each gene on each iteration.
+However, for the *OMP* method, $\Delta_s$ is computed for each gene on each iteration.
 The calculation of all these different $\Delta_s$ values can be viewed by changing the gene/iteration in the textboxes.

-For example, the `view_score` above shows the calculation for *Trp53i11* on iteration 1 but if you wanted to know why *Pde1a* was not fit on iteration 1, you can type in *Pde1a* or 42 in the *Gene* textbox:
+For example, the `view_score` image above shows the calculation for *Trp53i11* on iteration 1, but if you wanted to know why *Pde1a* was not fit on iteration 1, you can type in *Pde1a* or 42 in the *Gene* textbox:

 ![image](../images/pipeline/omp/diagnostics/view_score2.png){width="800"}